seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 But, rather, virtue sin, sin virtue deemed.
 Her hair, far softer than the silk worm's twist,
 Like to a flattering glass, doth make more fair
-The yellow Amber: — like a flattering glass
+The yellow Amber:--like a flattering glass
 Comes in too soon; for, writing of her eyes,
 I'll say that like a glass they catch the sun,
 And thence the hot reflection doth rebound
 Against the breast, and burns my heart within.
 Ah, what a world of descant makes my soul
-Upon this voluntary ground of love!—
+Upon this voluntary ground of love!--
 Come, Lodowick, hast thou turned thy ink to gold?
 If not, write but in letters capital
 My mistress' name, and it will gild thy paper: